 1 in stock

 $480.00

-A stunning 1940s Mido Multifort Super-Automatic with a richly aged black military dial, dual 12/24-hour tracks in red and luminous Arabic numerals, cathedral hands, and a charming subsidiary seconds register.
-Wartime cool in stainless steel.
+A 1940s Mido Multifort Super-Automatic with a heavily aged black military dial, dual 12 and 24-hour Arabic tracks in cream lume and red, cathedral hands, and a sub-seconds register signed SUPER AUTOMATIC.

+1 in stock